On finding an obstacle embedded in the rough background medium via the enclosure method in the time domain: Introduction

 \section{Introduction}

 Assume that there is a large wall between an observer and an unknown object.
 The wall is {\it opaque} and thus the observer can not see the object directly.
 How can the observer find the object?
-Consider the case when the wall is electromagentically {\it penetrable}.
-Then there is no dought that everyone thinks about the use of electromagnetic wave.
-Generate the electromagnetic wave at the place where the observer is and observe the reflected wave from the object at the same place over a finite time interval.
+Consider the case when the wall is electromagnetically {\it penetrable}.
+Then there is no doubt that everyone thinks about the use of electromagnetic wave.
+Generate the electromagnetic wave at the place where the observer is.
+And observe the reflected wave from the object at the same place over a finite time interval.
 The observed wave should include information about the object.
-How can one extract the infromation from the observed wave?
-The prurpose of this paper is to develop a mathematical method for {\it throuh-wall imaging} by using the governing equation of the wave from the begining to end.
+How can one extract the information from the observed wave?
+The purpose of this paper is to develop a mathematical method for {\it through-wall imaging} by using the governing equation of the wave from the beginning to end.
 Originally the governing equation should be the Maxwell system.
 In this paper, as a first step we consider two single equations for {\it scalar waves}.